sarah-quinones/faer-rs/paper.md

 # Future work
 We have so far focused mainly on dense matrix algorithms, which will eventually form the foundation of supernodal sparse decompositions.
-Sparse algorithm implementations are still a work in progress and will be showcased in a future paper.
+Sparse algorithm implementations will be showcased in a future paper.

 # References